-In a career context, a plan such as building career capital for 8 years then moving into an altruistic job would be considered a much better plan if value drift was rare than if it was common.
+In a career context, a plan such as building career capital for 8 years and then moving into an altruistic job would be considered a much better plan if value drift were rare than if it were common.
 The more common value drift is, the stronger near-term focused impact plans are relative to longer-term focused impact plans.
-For example, you might get an entry level position at a charity and build up capacity by getting work experience.
-This has the potential, though not always, of being slower at building your CV than getting a degree or working in a low impact but high prestige field.
-However, it has impact right away, which, if value drift risk is high, matters more.
+For example, you might get an entry-level position at a charity and build up capacity by getting work experience.
+This has the potential, though not always, to be slower at building your CV than getting a degree or working in a low-impact but high-prestige field.
+However, it has impact right away, which matters more if the risk of value drift is high.

-I also broke the groups down into ~10% donors and ~50% donors because many times I have heard people being more or less concerned about one of these groups vs the other.
+I also broke the groups down into ~10% donors and ~50% donors, because many times I have heard people being more or less concerned about one of these groups vs the other.
 These broad groups are not just focused on people doing earning to give.
 Someone who is working heavy hours for an EA organization and making most of their life decisions with EA as their number one priority would be considered in the 50% group.
-Someone running an EA chapter who makes decisions with EA as a factor but prioritizing others above it would be put in the 10% group.
+Someone running an EA chapter who makes decisions with EA as a factor, but prioritizes other factors above it, would be put in the 10% group.
 The percentages are aimed at rough proxies of how important EA is in these people's lives, not strictly financial donations.
-I did not count changing cause areas as value drift e.g. changing from donating 10% to MIRI to AMF, only different levels of overall altruistic involvement.
+I did not count changing cause areas as value drift (e.g. changing from donating 10% to MIRI to AMF) -- only different levels of overall altruistic involvement.

-The results are as follows over 5 years:
+The results over 5 years are as follows:

 16 people were ~50% donors → 9/16 stayed around 50%

 22 people were ~10% donors → 8/22 stayed around 10%